Vision Therapy for Strabismus

 A functional eye exam at West Orange Family Eyecare and Old Bridge Eyecare will detect whether your child is suffering from strabismus, and if so, Dr. Nisha Chaudhari will prescribe the optimal vision therapy treatment to correct it.

 Vision therapy is an advanced and effective treatment regimen for strabismus.
 The goal of vision therapy is to teach the brain and eyes to work together to correct the eye misalignment and thus achieve clear and comfortable vision.
 Vision therapy can also strengthen neuro-visual processing to further alleviate challenges caused by the eye turn.

 Vision therapy strengthens the child’s visual skills, resulting in improved reading abilities, clearer focus, better balance, improved coordination, and more accurate depth perception.
-The team at West Orange Family Eyecare has extensive experience in helping children and adults with strabismus see clearly and comfortably.
+The team at West Orange Family Eyecare and Old Bridge Eyecare has extensive experience in helping children and adults with strabismus see clearly and comfortably.

 What are the Signs of Strabismus?

 Parents or teachers often cannot detect an eye turn in the child, as it is rarely perceptible to the naked eye.
 Children can also struggle to identify the signs of strabismus, particularly if they are young.
 The best way to diagnose this condition is to undergo a functional vision exam as soon as you suspect a vision problem in your child.

 A child with strabismus may show any of the following:

 - Reversing letters (b, d, p and q and the numbers 2, 5, 6 and 9)

 - Eyes that don’t simultaneously look in the same direction